All Products

 Note

 In addition to the preceding configurations, the overall data synchronization speed of a batch synchronization task is also affected by factors such as the performance of the source and the network environment for data synchronization.
-For information about the data synchronization speed and performance tuning of a batch synchronization task, see Optimize the performance of batch synchronization tasks.
+For information about the data synchronization speed and performance tuning of a batch synchronization task, see Speed up or slow down the batch synchronization process.

 Step 6: Configure scheduling properties for the batch synchronization task